bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/custom-templates.md

 Finally, you must bundle and push the theme to BigCommerce.
 See [Bundling and Pushing a Theme](/stencil-docs/deploying-a-theme/bundling-and-pushing) for instructions on how to achieve this.

+## Applying custom template associations

+Using the Custom Template Associations API, you can update template layout files applied to your product for non-default channels.
+You can overwrite the template for existing records with the same channel ID, entity ID, and type.
+For more information, see the [Upsert Custom Template Associations](https://developer.bigcommerce.com/api-reference/69377d30c3d6e-upsert-custom-template-associations) API endpoint.

 ## Troubleshooting template authoring

 Here are solutions to some known problems in locally authoring and testing custom templates: